“The place God calls you to is the place where your deep gladness and the world’s deep hunger meet.” -Frederick Buechner

 - Official transcript (this may be mailed separately by your institution)

-The early deadline for our office to receive your application is March 1st, and the regular deadline is April 15th.
+The early application deadline is March 1st, and the regular deadline is April 15th.
+We accept applications that are postmarked by this date.
 After this date, we accept applications for any remaining space on a rolling basis.
 If you are interested in applying and did not make the deadline, please contact our staff to see if there are still positions available for next year.

 Fourth Step: After receiving your application, we will contact you to confirm our receipt of your full application.